-LaserPecker’s LP 4 is only available to some bloggers like us, and their shipping schedule starts from 2023’s mid august.
-As per the test trial, below is our experience with LP 4 handheld laser engraver.
+LaserPecker’s LP 4 is only available to some bloggers like us, and their shipping schedule starts in 2023 mid-august.
+As per the test trial, below is our experience with the LP 4 handheld laser engraver.

 From the design & appearance aspects, LP 4 is a beast having a small touch screen for easy navigation.
 The accuracy we got was as low as 0.003 mm which is slightly lower than what xTool f1 had.
 However, the laser engraving quality was amazing and ready to beat any other portable laser engraver in the market.
 Besides the tiniest accuracy level, the LP 4 can engrave at a resolution of 8K HD, which is way above the other laser engravers currently available.

-There are two lasers one being a 10W blue diode laser that generates 450nm wavelength to work on general materials and other being a 2W IR laser with a capacity of generating 1064 nm wavelength laser light.
-Such 2 W IR laser is quiet similar to the pulsed fiber laser that can engrave harder material such as stainless steel, gold, silver, platinum and plastics.
+There are two lasers one being a 10W blue diode laser that generates 450nm wavelength to work on general materials and the other being a 2W IR laser with a capacity of generating 1064 nm wavelength laser light.
+Such 2 W IR laser is quite similar to the pulsed fiber laser that can engrave harder materials such as stainless steel, gold, silver, platinum, and plastics.

-Considering the engraving speed, accuracy and laser quality, the LP 4 strongly competes with the xTool F1.
-However, there are some other features that helps Laserpecker to stand out among the intense competition.
+Considering the engraving speed, accuracy, and laser quality, the LP 4 strongly competes with the xTool F1.
+However, some other features help Laserpecker to stand out among the intense competition.

-In the top digital display; the user can monitor the engraving progress as well as switch the laser module as per the needs.
-Besides, file savings for future access is just one click job with the LaserPecker 4.
+In the top digital display; the user can monitor the engraving progress as well as switch the laser module as per their needs.
+Besides, file savings for future access is just a click job with the LaserPecker 4.

 One feature that completely differentiates LP4 from others is its rotatability.
 That means the user can take this portable laser engraver anywhere and start engraving from any angle.
 Alternatively, if the working material is sensitive to movement, we can take this laser engraver there and engrave without even re-positioning the engraving machine.
-This feature is worthy of a thousand dollar because there are many of us who want engraving anywhere.
+This feature is worth a thousand dollars because many of us want engraving anywhere.